tryton/tryton/doc/index.rst

 - *Password*: The Password used to access the DPD API.
 - *Server*: Are those credentials used for accessing the Testing or the Production server.

+Carrier
+*******

+The Carrier model is extended with the following fields:

+- *Product*: The DPD product requested.
+- *Printer Language*: The type of file used for the label sent by DPD
+- *Paper Format*: The format of the label sent by DPD